Vietnam can live the renewable energy dream.

 It is the diversity of available energy sources that makes Vietnam insensitive to disruptions in the global energy market.

 1. Geopolitical energy landscape and the Strait of Malacca

-Vietnam is located on the South China Sea and borders China to the north.
-In the south it touches the center of global energy trade, the Indonesian archipelago.
+Vietnam is located near the South China Sea and borders China to the north.
+In the south Vietnam touches the center of global energy trade, the Indonesian archipelago.
 Vietnam is not far from the hub of the energy world, namely the Strait of Malacca, through which most of the world’s oil and LNG flows.

-More importantly, Vietnam is a north-south direction.
-This means that it has a long coastline near the South China Sea.
+More importantly, Vietnam flows in a north-south direction.
+This means Vietnam has a long coastline adjacent to the South China Sea.
 This gives Vietnam great potential for maritime trade and energy imports, and the country has easy access to the world’s main energy sources.
 Vietnam can easily be supplied with hydrocarbon imports, including LNG and PNG.
 We see a similar trend in the European Union.
 Given Vietnam’s relatively easy access to the Strait of Malacca and its renewable energy potential, Vietnam’s strategic dependence on LNG supplies is not as serious as in the European Union.
 Vietnam’s southern location compared to other East Asian countries is an enormous advantage in terms of transport costs and the country’s energy security.

 China is the energy hub of the Eurasian continent, yet it is more dependent on hydrocarbon imports than Vietnam.
 Vietnam is to a certain extent the gateway for energy supplies to Northeast Asia.